-Our business is dependent on the continued improvement of our existing Simoa products and our development of new products utilizing our Simoa or other potential future technology.
+We generally sell our products in industries that are characterized by rapid technological changes, frequent new product introductions and changing industry standards.
+Accordingly, our business is dependent on the continued improvement of our existing Simoa products and our development of new products utilizing Simoa or other potential future technology.
 As we introduce new products or refine, improve or upgrade versions of existing products, we cannot predict the level of market acceptance or the amount of market share these products will achieve, if any.
 We cannot assure you that we will not experience material delays in the introduction of new products in the future.
 In addition, introducing new products could result in a decrease in revenues from our existing products.
-Consistent with our strategy of offering new products and product refinements, we expect to continue to use a substantial amount of capital for product development and refinement.
-We may need more capital for product development and refinement than is available on terms favorable to us, if at all, which could adversely affect our business, financial condition or results of operations.
+Consistent with our strategy of offering new products and product refinements, we expect to continue to use a substantial amount of capital for product research and development.
+We may need more capital for product research and development than is available on terms favorable to us, if at all.

-We generally sell our products in industries that are characterized by rapid technological changes, frequent new product introductions and changing industry standards.
 If we do not develop new products and product enhancements based on technological innovation on a timely basis, our products may become obsolete over time and our revenues, cash flow, profitability and competitive position will suffer.
-Our success will depend on several factors, including our ability to: